Isaac12x/webINIT/README.md

-There is a sublime snippet which triggers the template just by typing HTMLinti+Tab.
+There is a sublime snippet which triggers the template just by typing **tabTrigger** : `HTMLinit`

 You can change the trigger name inside the setup.sublime-snippet on <tabTrigger>YOUR-TRIGGERNAME</tabTrigger> (located on the end of the page).
 The sublime snippet must be added inside sublime by: Sublime>Preferences>BrowsePackages>User>Copy here.
 If the User folder doesn't exist, create it and copy the snippet there.